IgniteUI/indigo-design-docfx/en/components/radio-group.md

 # Radio Group

 Use the Radio Group Component to allow exclusive selection for one item in a group.
-The items in the group are left aligned and come one after another laid out in a single column.
+The items in the group come one after another laid out in a single column.
 The Radio Group is visually identical to the [Ignite UI for Angular Radio Button Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/radio_button.html)

 ## Radio Group Demo